autowarefoundation/autoware/common/tvm_utility/design/tvm-utility-design.md

 }
 ```

+#### Version checking

+The `InferenceEngineTVM::version_check` function can be used to check the version of the neural network in use against the range of earliest to latest supported versions.

+The `InferenceEngineTVM` class holds the latest supported version, which needs to be updated when the targeted version changes; after having tested the effect of the version change on the packages dependent on this one.

+The earliest supported version depends on each package making use of the inference, and so should be defined (and maintained) in those packages.

 #### Models

 Dependent packages are expected to use the `get_neural_network` cmake function from this package in order to get the compiled TVM models.